nikdon/scala-sample/README.md

-**scala-sample** is code snippet for random object generation from [**shapeless guide**](https://github.com/underscoreio/shapeless-guide) as a library that can be used in any scala project of version 2.11.+ and 2.12.+
+**scala-sample** is code snippet for random object generation from [**shapeless guide**](https://github.com/underscoreio/shapeless-guide) as a library that can be used in any scala project of version 2.11.+ (version of scala-sample "0.1.0") and 2.12.+ (see below)

 ## Table of contents